- Accelerated Online Master of Public Administration

 The Urban Nonprofit Management Certificate at The University of Texas at Arlington prepares students who are working in or are considering management careers in nonprofit organizations.
 The courses in this program address pertinent topics in entrepreneurship, leadership and management of the trillion dollar nonprofit sector that includes education, research, healthcare, art, culture, religion, social and human services, advocacy, legal services, international organizations, foundations, and mutual benefit professional and trade associations.
 Students from any department or discipline may elect to complete the certificate program.
 Upon completion, students will be prepared to assume key roles in any nonprofit institution.

-The certificate requires completion of PAPP 5354 NONPROFIT MANAGEMENT AND SOCIAL ENTREPRENEURSHIPor and PAPP 5355 NONPROFIT ORGANIZATIONS IN PUBLIC POLICY or as well as three additional courses to be selected by the student with approval of the Urban Nonprofit Management certificate program advisor.
+The certificate requires completion of PAPP 5354 NONPROFIT MANAGEMENT AND SOCIAL ENTREPRENEURSHIPor and PAPP 5355 NONPROFIT ORGANIZATIONS IN PUBLIC POLICY or as well as three additional courses to be selected by the student with approval of the Urban Nonprofit Management certificate program adviser.

 |PAPP 5354||NONPROFIT MANAGEMENT AND SOCIAL ENTREPRENEURSHIP||3|